U2Ft/RSS-filter/README.md

   -s --starred    Apply filters to starred entries only.
 ```

-Specify some filters, then run manually or write a cron job--something like
+Specify some filters, then run manually or write a cron job—something like

 ```
 0 6,4 * * * RSS-filter > /dev/null